learn only 3 things about them ...

 Human uses: Shrimps and prawns

-are relished by people everywhere.
+are relished food by people everywhere.
 In Asia, shrimps are eaten in many

 ways.
 Besides the usual dishes made from whole shrimps, they may also